Terminator Tournament League Details

 After the initial draft, owners are not required to continue to roster and start a complete 10 player lineup and may cut any position at any time, even to the extent of having zero players at a position.
 For example, a player may cut all kickers from his or her roster and a 9 player lineup would be used with no kicker.

 There is no ability to pick up free agents in the Terminator Tournament.
 However, each week, owners are required to drop — or terminate — a single player from their roster, reducing their overall roster by one each week.

 Each Terminator team starts with 26 players per roster after their initial draft.
 Each week, fantasy owners are required to drop a single player from their rosters.
 There will be no pickups at any time during the season for any reason – only the weekly terminations.

-NEW FOR 2019: The deadline to drop/terminate a player is before the official start time of that player’s game.
+The deadline to drop/terminate a player is before the official start time of that player’s game.
 This means that players who are playing in the late Sunday or Monday night games can now be dropped before the start of their games.
+Players on bye can also be dropped at any point prior to the start of the final Monday Night Football game.
 During weeks which have early games on Thursday, Friday or Saturday, a player may be dropped from a team anytime prior to that game’s official start time.
 Players may not be dropped after the official start time of their game.

 It is the responsibility of each team owner to execute the player drop before the deadline.
 Any drop that is made after the deadline will be considered void and that team will be terminated as per official rules.

 If an owner fails to execute the player drop during any given week by the specified deadline – for any reason whatsoever – his team is “terminated” and is eliminated from the remainder of the Terminator Tournament, both the regular season and the playoff rounds.
 There will be no exceptions to this rule.
 Teams which have been terminated will no longer be eligible to win any prizes.
 Please do not forget to make your weekly drops!